CodeHubOrg/docpad-css3-workshop/01_docpad/README.md

 The first time you run DocPad you will be asked to agree to a terms of service.
 This does not chime very well with the project's open source credentials, but is I suppose comparable to the implicit terms of service in other open source software such as WordPress.
-You can view the terms of service at [http://bevry.me/tos].
+You can view the terms of service at http://bevry.me/tos.
 TL;DR Don't do anything you wouldn't want your grandmother to know about.

 To help you get set up quickly DocPad offers a number of skeleton and example projects with tools like Bootstrap and Foundation set up from the get go.
-For now select 'No Skeleton', which will set up a project with the standard directory structure.
+For now select `No Skeleton`, which will set up a project with the standard directory structure.
-The 'docpad run' command also starts a web server on [http://localhost:9778].
+The `docpad run` command also starts a web server on http://localhost:9778.

 You can stop the server by pressing `CTRL + C`